-Yes, that’s right, the official website of the award-winning and best-selling author from southwest Ohio whose books include American Idols and The Bone Box.
+Yes, that’s right, the official website of the award-winning and best-selling author from southwest Ohio whose books include The Red Letter Life and The Bone Box.
 In addition to his award-winning radio commentary and article-writing (in such publications as Family Circle, Discipleship Journal, and Poets & Writers), he is a frequent speaker at churches, retreats, and conferences around the world.

 READ FOR FREE